 Thank veterans for their service to our nation.

-Auxiliary Unit 501 meets on the 2nd Wednesday of each month to conduct our business meeting.
-We meet at the Legion Post 501 Clubhouse; the meeting comes to order at 6:30 pm.
+Auxiliary Unit 501 meets on the 2nd Wednesday of each month, with the exception of July & August for summer break, to conduct our business meeting.
+We meet at the Legion Post 501 Clubhouse; the meeting comes to order at 7:00 pm.